Read the benefits of having a charity partner this year...Read more

 The facts are clear, and the trajectory of direction suggests that CSR this year will be more powerful than ever.

 If you want to take the first steps to a robust CSR strategy, harness your charitable giving and employee engagement through the Fundraising Hub provided by Give as you Live.
-This is a free bespoke platform which promotes the company’s charity partnership and engages employees by providing further information about the partnership, the work done by the charity and allows them to get involved in a variety of ways – direct donations, fundraising pages and raising free funds when the shop in store or online.
+This is a free bespoke platform which promotes the company's charity partnership and engages employees by providing further information about the partnership, the work was done by the charity and allows them to get involved in a variety of ways - direct donations, fundraising pages and raising free funds when the shop in-store or online.